zkc2017/JoptmSC/JoptmSC_main_program/JoptmSC_main_program/README.md

 ## Important Notes

-- For the setup of the code, you can consult [MinSC](https://github.com/SJTU-ECTL/MinSC) and [TFASC](https://github.com/SJTU-ECTL/TFASC/tree/master/TFASC%20main%20program).
+- For the setup of the code, you can consult [MinSC](https://github.com/SJTU-ECTL/MinSC).

 ### Input Format
 - `approx_error_bound_ratio` : the error ratio which controls the error bound of approximation.
 In our paper, we set error ratio as 0.02 and 0.05, respectively.